ppy/osu-wiki/wiki/Tournaments/SSR/1/en.md

 5. An optional 3-minute break will be offered between the first and second playthrough of the mappool.
 6. All players will play their qualifiers in the lobby they chose.
 Multiple players may share the same lobby.
 It is highly advised that players do not broadcast or share their results publicly to avoid seed manipulation.
 7. The seeding method used for Qualifiers will be weighted rank sum, where each player's map rank will be multiplied by a predetermined weight and then added together to compose that player's final score, which is then sorted from lowest to highest, lowest being seed #1.
-   - The exact formula that will be used for each map is Map score = RANK(Team score) * Map weight, where RANK is the function that ranks the current Team score against all team scores for the current map, and Map weight is the weight for the current map, as defined by the table below.
+   - The exact formula that will be used for each map is `Map score = RANK(Team score) * Map weight`, where `RANK` is the function that ranks the current `Team score` against all team scores for the current map, and `Map weight` is the weight for the current map, as defined by the table below.
-   - The final team score to be sorted is defined as Final score = SUM(Map score), i.e. the sum of each map's Map score.
+   - The final team score to be sorted is defined as `Final score = SUM(Map score)`, i.e. the sum of each map's `Map score`.
-   - The top 128 seeded players will advance to the Play-offs, providing there are enough players.
+   - The top 128 seeded players will advance to the Play-offs, provided there are enough players.
 Otherwise, the number of advancing players will shrink to the closest applicable bracket size, following the sequence of either a power of 2 or 1.5 times a power of 2 (128, 96, 64, 48, 32, 24, 16,...).

-The weights for the Qualifiers Seeds are as follows:
+The weights for the Qualifiers seeds are as follows:
 Stage 1: 0.25 ㅣ Stage 2: 0.15 ㅣ Stage 3: 0.15 ㅣ Stage 4: 0.15 ㅣ Stage 5: 0.1 ㅣ Stage 6: 0.1 ㅣ Stage 7: 0.05 ㅣ Stage 8: 0.05

 #### Bracket stage